kaun-neel/my-portfolio-site/README.md

 2. Open `index.html` in your browser.
 3. Ensure `cinderella.mp3` is in the root directory for the music player to work.

-## Deployment

-This project is ready to be deployed on GitHub Pages.

-1. Push the code to a GitHub repository.
-2. Go to **Settings** > **Pages**.
-3. Select the `main` branch as the source.
-4. Save and visit your live site!